2021 Employer Health Benefits Survey

 - The Affordable Care Act (ACA) defines full-time workers as those who on average work at least 30 hours per week, and part-time workers as those who on average work fewer than 30 hours per week.
 The employer shared responsibility provision of the ACA requires that firms with at least 50 full-time equivalent employees offer most full-time employees coverage that meets minimum standards or be assessed a penalty.10

 Beginning in 2015, we modified the survey to explicitly ask employers whether they offered benefits to employees working fewer than 30 hours.
 Our previous question did not include a definition of “part-time”.
 For this reason, historical data on part-time offer rates are shown, but we did not test whether the differences between 2014 and 2015 were significant.
 Many employers may work with multiple definitions of part-time; one for their compliance with legal requirements and another for internal policies and programs.

-- Four percent of small firms offering health benefits offer only single coverage to their workers, similar to the percentage last year [Figure 2.9].
+- Among small firms not offering health benefits, 7% offer funds to one or more of their employees to purchase non-group coverage, similar to the percentage (8%) last year [Figure 2.11].

 FIRMS NOT OFFERING HEALTH BENEFITS